 What recourses do I have if I find somebody entering my home illegally?
 How can I protect myself?
-South African Law currently makes provision for individuals to employ force and even deadly force in order to protect life, property and all other rights therein.
+South African Law currently makes provision for individuals to employ force and even deadly force to protect life, property and all other rights therein.
 However, the Law is very clear that there are requirements stipulating in which circumstances a person may protect him or herself from danger.

 Whilst we are entitled to safeguard our property and family, such protection is still subject to the parameters of Law and is limited as far as it does not infringe upon someone else’s liberty and rights to life.

-Secondly, when using a firearm, same needs to be used to ward off danger or with cause to protect others in the form of private defence or yourself (otherwise known as self-defence) in the face of imminent danger.
+Secondly, when using a firearm, the same needs to be used to ward off danger or with cause to protect others in the form of private defence or yourself (otherwise known as self-defence) in the face of imminent danger.
 What we may regard as imminent danger may differ from person to person.

 WHAT CONSTITUTES SELF-DEFENSE IN THE EYES OF THE LAW?